About FIA Region I

 FIA Region I: Bringing Clubs Together (2013) - Download Document

-The FIA Region I office is made up of three bodies:
+The FIA Region I office is made up of the following bodies:

 African Council of Touring and Automobile Clubs (ACTA)